BPM-Microsystems/BPWinRestAPIData/README.md

     ```sh
     pip install pipenv
     ```
-3. Clone and go to the cloned project folder.
+3. Git Clone the project and go to the cloned project folder.
 Replace below 'to/the/path/of' with the location where the project was cloned:
+    Install git if not already done, https://git-scm.com/downloads

     ```sh
     git clone https://github.com/rishavbpm/BPWinRestAPIData.git
     cd to/the/path/of/BPWinRestAPIData